-The regression/correlation evidence in Column (3)-(6) of Table 6 is broadly consistent with the financing prediction of the model in Section II.
-For the sample periods of 1956-2000, 1956-90, and 1956-79 (i.e., regressions 1a, 1b, 2a, 2b, and 3) there is a statistically significant relationship between the marginal change in the two measures of bank capital in Parts A and B, and the marginal change in the risky loan component of U.S. bank portfolios (ΔLoans/ΔA).
+The regression/correlation evidence in Column (3)-(6) of Table 5 is broadly consistent with the financing prediction of the model in Section II.
+For the sample periods of 1956-2000, 1956-90, and 1956-79 (i.e., regressions 1a, 1b, 2a, 2b, and 3) there is a statistically significant relationship between the marginal change in the two measures of bank capital in Parts A and B, and the marginal change in the risky loan component of U.S. bank portfolios ( $\Delta Loans/\Delta A$ ).
 When banks increase the risky loan component of their portfolios, they match that portfolio adjustment with a financial adjustment that increases their Tier 1 and Tier 2 capital.
-Moreover regressions 2a and 2b in Parts A and B indicate that they have matched financing adjustments to portfolio adjustments before the Basle/FDICIA regulation on capital adequacy.
-Finally, regression 3 reinforces this matching result for the period 1956-79 which in turn is prior to both the Basle/FDICIA capital requirements and the CAMEL rating system.
+Moreover regressions 2a and 2b in Parts A and B indicate that they have matched financing adjustments to portfolio adjustments before the Basle/FDIC regulation on capital adequacy.
+Finally, regression 3 reinforces this matching result for the period 1956-79 which in turn is prior to both the Basle/FDIC capital requirements and the CAMEL rating system.
 This is the time period of least government regulation for bank capital, and yet we see that banks adjusted their capital to changes in their investment portfolio in much the same way as they did in the 1956-2000 and 1956-90 periods.
-This is indicated by the fact that the estimated coefficients on (Δ Loans/ Δ A) are not too different between the three sample time periods of 1956-2000, 1956-90, and 1956-79 for which there were varying degrees of government regulation on the adequacy of bank capital.
-It should also be noted that the estimated coefficients on (Δ Loans/ Δ A) in Table 6 indicates that the tier 1 and (tier 1 + tier 2) financing adjustments over the various sample periods are all in line with the Basle/FDIC Improvement Act capital requirements.
+This is indicated by the fact that the estimated coefficients on ( $\Delta Loans/\Delta A$ ) are not too different between the three sample time periods of 1956-2000, 1956-90, and 1956-79 for which there were varying degrees of government regulation on the adequacy of bank capital.
+It should finally be noted that the estimated coefficients on ( $\Delta \text{ Loans}/\Delta \text{ A}$ ) in Table 5 indicates that the tier 1 and (tier 1 + tier 2) financing adjustments over the various sample periods are all in line with the Basle/FDIC Improvement Act capital requirements.
 A dollar increase in total assets that is fully invested in loans is matched with a 5-6 percent increase in tier 1 capital and an 8-9 percent increase in (tier 1 + tier 2) capital.
-Finally, the Breusch-Godfrey LM test indicates that we cannot reject the hypothesis of no serial correlation in the regression residuals up to lag 5.